nin0-dev/Docs/src/content/docs/storing-data/option-types.md

     type: OptionType.COMPONENT,
     component: () => <>
         <Button>Here is a button</Button>
-    </> // This must be a function that returns a React component.
+    </> // This must be a React component.
 }